andrewbaxter/spaghettinuum/readme.md

 Yeah, `google.com` is a lot more memorable than `yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r.s`.

-But I live in Japan, and for all intents and purposes people are already living in a world where domain names are just gibberish:
+But I live in Japan, and for all intents and purposes people here are already living in a world where domain names are just gibberish:

 - Domain names are heavily biased towards ASCII, which many Japanese find hard to read.
 In fact, nobody here uses domain names directly - all advertisements say "Search for ABCD" and never include a URL.
 Browsers come with search engines preconfigured so you don't even need to know how to type in `google.com` (is there a `www`? do you need to add `https://`?).
 - Everyone uses a messenger called Line, which doesn't use any visible absolute identifiers (ID or phone number) - instead, you connect with people by adding them via QR code when you meet _in person_, or by adding them via co-membership in a group chat you joined via other people.
-Companies put QR codes for adding them on Line on posters, advertisements, etc.
+Companies put QR codes for adding them on Line on posters, advertisements, etc. Mutual acquaintences create groups so people they know can add eachother.

 While I'm not claiming the googling-companies-thing is great, the Line bit works well and shows how a world with no absolute names is still perfectly navigable.

-In my own internet usage too I don't rely on domain names to establish trust:
+I don't rely on domain names to establish trust in my own internet usage too:

 - Stuff that I rely on (_high-trust_) and access all the time: Amazon, my bank, Twitter, etc.